dewittpe/cpr/README.md

 An R package for implementing the Control Polygon Reduction model selection method.
-When we are tasked with modeling the functional relationship between a response and a continuous predictor, i.e., y = f(x), CPR allows for quick and efficient searching of a large model space to find B-spline estiamtes of the function f(x).
+When we are tasked with modeling the functional relationship between a response and a continuous predictor, i.e., y = f(x), CPR allows for quick and efficient searching of a large model space to find B-spline estimates of the function f(x).

 CPR extends to multiple dimensions and allows one to find good locations for